html5rocks/www.html5rocks.com/reports/README.md

     machine html5rocks.com
       login your_user_name
-      password your_password
+      password your_personal_access_token

-If you don't want to use your password vist [https://github.com/settings/applications](https://github.com/settings/applications) and create a Personal Access Token - you can then revoke it at anytime.
+Do not use your password visit [https://github.com/settings/applications](https://github.com/settings/applications) and create a Personal Access Token - you can then revoke it at anytime.